Aeneas Silvius Piccolomini (Pope Pius II) and Pienza

 Aeneas resigned his job with Felix and followed Frederick to Vienna where he spent the next few years of his life under the patronage of the Imperial Chancellor, writing works of literature, history and theological and political tracts.
 This was the most productive period of his life in various ways, since as well as his literary output he fathered several illegitimate children.

-Aeneas was sent to Rome in 1445 where, it seems that despite having spent all his working life with the conciliarist faction, he changed sides and returned to Vienna on a mission to reconcile the German princes with the Papacy.
+Aeneas was sent to Rome in 1445 where it seems that despite having spent all his working life with the conciliarist faction, he changed sides and returned to Vienna on a mission to reconcile the German princes with the Papacy.
 In this he was very successful, and on the death of the current Pope (Eugene IV), Felix the Antipope voluntarily resigned his office and was not replaced.
 The “Great Schism” was at an end.

 Holy Orders

 Pius II (as we shall now call him) was one of the most talented men ever to become Pope, but he was not destined to be a great one.
-It wasn’t all his fault – circumstances were against him.
+It wasn’t his fault – circumstances were against him.
 Constantinople had fallen to the Turks in 1453, to the general horror of Christendom, and Pius thought that his diplomatic skills would be enough to pull together a coalition of European states to mount a crusade to retake the city.
 It was not to be.
 Pius invited all the rulers to a conference at Mantua, but most either declined or gave ambiguous replies, and when Pius turned up at Mantua there were almost no other delegates.
-It was a humiliating illustration of the loss of Papal authority, and Pius concluded that it was the fault of the conciliarist movement of which he had been such a partisan and advocate.
-He issued a bull declaring any appeals to a general council of the Church to be heretical – in which, obviously aware of the awkward contrast with his previous position, he said “reject Aeneas and accept Pius”.

 He didn’t give up.
 Buoyed by the news that Hungary and Venice were minded to join the crusade, he arranged that all the forces should meet at Ancona on the Adriatic Coast before proceeding.
 But after an arduous journey he reached Ancona to find virtually no-one there.
 A few days later the Venetians did arrive, but the fleet was far smaller than expected.
 It was too late anyway; Pius was dying.
 When the news came of his death a couple of days later, the “crusaders” quickly turned around and went home.
 It was over.